regmi-sijan/cernROOT/README.md

 # Let's learn ROOT

-Always remember the master of all the tutorials is the [root's official website page] (https://root.cern/).
+Always remember the master of all the tutorials is the [root's official website page](https://root.cern/).
 Inside this page go to the **Reference** `\to` and search your class name is top right search box.
 Then the result will display on the left panel.
 Now, click on the very beginning of the class name from the result to see it from the start and see its basic functionality and definitions.

 ## Graphs